microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_2/creating_decentralized_apps/create-a-crypto-game-item.md

 ## Create a GameToken using an ERC-721 Non-Fungible Token

 Create a non-fungible GameToken using the [OpenZeppelin ERC-721](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721) libraries.
 To simplify the exercise, create a token that provides functions where an administrator can **mint** tokens and users can **transfer** tokens from one user to another.

-The functions required will include the **address of the administrator**, **owner** of the token and **balance** for the different users.
 Because ERC-721 tokens are not interchangeable, each token has a unique token identifier.

-To keep it simple, the GameToken requires the following functionality:
+The GameToken requires the following functionality:

 -   The Administrator can mint tokens.